It’s no secret for breastfeeding women that our nipples go through A LOT during the process and usually get the brunt of the pain.

 Unfortunately, my breastfeeding journey wasn’t an easy one, and my nipples suffered a lot.

 However, I was able to learn a lot about proper techniques and the source of nipple pain while breastfeeding.
-Now I hope to be of some help to new mamas who may be facing the same struggles!

-Hard Nipple Breastfeeding
+Hard Nipples After Breastfeeding

 However, if the hardness is associated with pain or does not go away after a feeding, it could be a sign of a latch or sucking problem.